hotwired/turbo-site/_source/handbook/04_streams.md

 You can render any number of stream elements in a single stream message from a WebSocket, SSE or in response to a form submission.

-## Applying an Action on Multiple Targets
+## Actions With Multiple Targets

-Usually, a `<turbo-stream>` is meant to target a single element on your page.
-This is done with the `target` attribute.
-Under the hood, Turbo uses `getElementById` to select the target element and apply the action.

-For cases when you want to have a single `<turbo-stream>` apply to multiple elements at once, you may include a `targets` attribute instead of `target`.
-The value should be a CSS query selector.
-Turbo will call `querySelectorAll` and apply the action to all matching elements.

-Here are some examples of selecting multiple targets:
+Actions can be applied against multiple targets using the `targets` attribute with a CSS query selector, instead of the regular `target` attribute that uses a dom ID reference.
+Examples:

 ```html
 <turbo-stream action="remove" targets=".old_records">